papermoonio/kluster.ai-docs/kluster-docs/getting-started.md

 `custom_id` ++"string"++

-A developer-provided per-request id that will be used to match outputs to inputs.
+A developer-provided per-request ID that will be used to match outputs to inputs.
 Must be unique for each request in a Batch.

 ---